 Jay, Bill, and Steve have moved on to other pursuits in life.
 Unfortunately, Ieuan passed away several years ago.
 We will eternally thank them for their selfless efforts in establishing and nurturing AUFC.
 Larry remains active in AUFC as a Coach.

 In more recent years the club has taken on a more European approach within the administration and soccer style.
-This was influenced by Steve Famiglietta coming on board as the Technical Director in 2011 and Manni Klar as the Sport Director in 2012.
-They have both been instrumental in helping the club stay competitive in the Western Region and bringing the German style of soccer to AUFC.
-They are credited for creating our age-group based curriculum that focuses on developing players within the spectrum of a team, and our relationship with the German Club Borussia Mönchengladbach.
+This was influenced by Manni Klar coming on board as the Sport Director in 2012.
+He has been instrumental in helping the club stay competitive in the Western Region and bringing the German style of soccer to AUFC.
+He is credited for creating our age-group based curriculum that focuses on developing players within the spectrum of a team, and our relationship with the German Club Borussia Mönchengladbach.